stacks-network/docs/src/pages/stacks-blockchain/running-testnet-node.md

 This tutorial will walk you through the following steps:

-- Download and install the node
+- Download and install the node software
-- Running the node
+- Run the node
-- Mining Stacks token
+- Mine Stacks token

 ## Requirements